 Are you planning to visit Disneyland?
 Read our detailed guide to Disneyland.

-HOW TO SAVE IN PARIS: Read our tips on how to visit Paris cheaply.
+Find out all about prices, food and accommodation in our Paris guide.
+You are reading our tips on how to visit Paris cheaply.
 The Paris Pass is a popular way to save money in Paris – find out more about the Paris Pass.

-Summary: transport and metro in Paris
+Summary: Transport and metro in Paris

 Paris is very well connected to the rest of Europe.
 It is accessible by air from most major European and non-European cities.
 France has both a dense road and rail network.